Double Copy for Celestial Amplitudes: Background

-To make conformal symmetry manifest in scattering amplitudes, an alternative basis of massless wavefunctions was constructed in~\cite{Pasterski:2017kqt}, called \textit{conformal primary wavefunctions}.
-These are labeled by a point $(z,\bz)$ on the celestial sphere, and the quantum numbers under the conformal group, namely the conformal dimension $\Delta$ and the two-dimensional spin $J$, as well as a sign distinguishing incoming from outgoing states.
-Writing the momentum four-vector as
+To make conformal symmetry manifest an alternative basis of massless wavefunctions was constructed in~\cite{Pasterski:2017kqt}, called \textit{conformal primary wavefunctions}.
+These are labeled by a point $(z,\bz)$ on the celestial sphere and the quantum numbers under the conformal group, namely the conformal dimension $\Delta$ and the two-dimensional spin $J$, as well as a sign $s$ distinguishing incoming $(-)$ from outgoing $(+)$ states.
+Writing the momentum four-vector

-we define the null vector\footnote{We use $-+++$ signature here while we switch to $-+-+$ signature for three-point amplitudes in which the null vector is given by $q^\mu(z,\bz)=(1+z \bz, z+\bz, z-\bz, 1-z\bz)$.
-We will not need the explicit expressions for $q^\mu$ though, only the properties of the polarization vectors stated above.}